Table of Contents

 Article at a Glance

-• As soon as you default on the loan, a lender may repossess your car in California.
+- As soon as you default on the loan, a lender may repossess your car in California.
 The lender can take the property from any publicly accessible place, including your driveway.
 An employee of the legal property owner or a repo agency can repossess your car.

-• You can avoid repossession by reinstating or refinancing the loan, selling/surrendering your car, or contacting your lender to ask for other options.
+- You can avoid repossession by reinstating or refinancing the loan, selling/surrendering your car, or contacting your lender to ask for other options.

-• If you’re having issues handling your car loan or other debt, bankruptcy might be a good option for you.
+- If you’re having issues handling your car loan or other debt, bankruptcy might be a good option for you.
 In many cases, debtors keep their property in Chapter 7 bankruptcy, including their cars.

 California Repo Laws: When can a creditor repossess my property?

 In California, the lender may repossess your car as soon as you default on the loan, even if the payment is just one day late.
 The specific terms of your loan agreement may give you a grace period, so read it carefully.
-(Details here: West’s Ann.
-Cal.
+(Details here: Cal.
 Com.
 Code §§ 9601, 9609).
 In addition, the lender is entitled to repossess after default of any kind on the loan agreement.
 That means that not only is your car at risk if you miss a payment or pay late, but if you break another term of the loan agreement.
-For example, auto loans require that you keep the car insured.
+For example, auto loans typically require that you keep the car insured.
 If you allow your insurance to lapse, your lender has the right to repossess.

 Of course, just because the lender has the right to repossess doesn’t necessarily mean that it will do so.
 It’s much easier and cheaper for the lender if you simply continue to make your payments.
-They’ll only act to repossess if they believe that you’re not going to pay or that you’ll destroy the collateral.
+They’ll usually only act to repossess if they believe that you’re not going to pay or that you’ll destroy the collateral.

 Who can repossess property?

 In California, two different types of individuals may repossess your car.
 First, your lender may hire a repossession agency.
 Repossession agencies must be licensed by the California Department of Consumer Affairs’ Bureau of Security and Investigative Services (BSIS).
 They must show you a BSIS ID if you ask for it.
 You can verify the license online or call BSIS at (916) 322-4000.
-An employee of the legal owner (probably the bank or the dealership) may also repossess the property; they don’t have to be licensed by BSIS.
+An employee of the legal owner (probably the bank or the dealership) may also repossess the property.
+They don’t have to be licensed by BSIS.

 See also: Voluntary Repossession: Is It a Good Idea?